 - You’ll likely pay loan LMI costs if your LVR’s over 80%

 - Talk with us about a bank valuation before you buy or bid.

 A home loan expert will call you once you have submitted your application to talk through next steps.

 Articles & tools

 This information is general in nature and has been prepared without taking your objectives, needs and overall financial situation into account.
 For this reason, you should consider the appropriateness of the information to your own circumstances and, if necessary, seek appropriate professional advice.

 ^Family Pledge Credit criteria, fees, charges, T&C's apply.
 Your Australian family members will be required to seek independent legal advice before offering their home to guarantee a loan.

 1. Credit criteria apply to the assessment of the adequacy of any proposed guarantee limit.

-2. Portfolio Loan and owner-builder applications are excluded.
+2. Owner-builder applications are excluded.
 Other exclusions may apply.

 LVR stands for the initial loan to value ratio.
 LVR is the amount of your loan compared to the Bank’s valuation of your property offered to secure your loan expressed as a percentage.
 Home loan rates for new loans are set based on the initial LVR and won’t change during the life of the loan as the LVR changes.